Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves

 One can see that $m$ and $\M$ enter equation (\ref{eq:disk-mode-app}) only in combination $m\M$.
-This allows us to plot the dispersion relation (\ref{eq:disk-mode-app}) as a single curve for the different values of $\M$ in $(m\M,\Omega_{\rm p})$ coordinates.
+This allows us to plot the dispersion relation (\ref{eq:disk-mode-app}) as a single curve in $(m\M,\Omega_{\rm p})$ coordinates for runs with different $\M$.
 We do this in Figure \ref{fig:res-modes}, where we also plot $(m\M,\Omega_{\rm p})$ points for all resonant modes that we were able to reliably identify in our simulations.
 One can see that with $q=2$ the dispersion relation (\ref{eq:disk-mode-app}) fits the simulation results quite well.
 The only exception are the two occurrences of the resonant mode in our $\M=8$ run, for which a different value of $q$ might have worked better as we see multiple crossings of resonant modes in this run (usually we see only a single crossing).
 Note that $q=2$ that we find in this work is different from $q=1$ found in \citet{BRS12}, not clear why.

 The dispersion relation shown in Figure \ref{fig:res-modes} is clearly different from that of the lower modes, for which $\Omega_{\rm p}$ always {\it decreases} with $m$, see Figure \ref{fig:multi_dispersion}.
 This is despite the fact that the two types of modes have similar morphological appearance and are confined to a resonant cavity in the disk; they also have a similar effect on the angular momentum and mass transport in the disk (Coleman et al., in prep.).